-NOTE: If you are visiting Hendersonville, the Visitor Center reports “most restaurants in Hendersonville have outdoor dining sections that welcome well-behaved dogs (weather permitting).
-There are a variety of breweries, wineries and cideries that are dog-friendly both indoors and out!”
+NOTE: If you are visiting Hendersonville, the Visitor Center reports that “most restaurants in Hendersonville have outdoor dining sections that welcome well-behaved dogs (weather permitting).
+There are a variety of breweries, wineries, and cideries that are dog-friendly both indoors and out!”

 Parker and I ended our walk at the end of Main Street near the Hendersonville Visitor Center.
 We saw a sculpture titled Tsilugi Yon.
 Translated, this means “Welcome Bears” in Cherokee.
 The Henderson County Travel & Tourism sponsored the artwork by artist Melody Heltman.

 I might add “Welcome Everyone!”
 This historic North Carolina town just makes you want to hug a local bear (sculpture).